Henadek/Process-Payment-App/README.md

   Each of these gateways are called based on the amount of payment in GBP to be made.

+  #### Braintree's API is called for amounts in the range of 21 - 500 pounds
+  #### Stripe API is called for amounts in the range of 1 - 20 pounds
+  #### Square API is called for amounts greater than 500 pounds
+      Square Payment Gateway is still under construction

   For testing the payment, you can use any of the following Test Cards:
   - 5555555555554444 (for Mastercard)
   - 4111111111111111 (for Visa)
   - 371449635398431 (for American Express)

   You can choose any 3 digit value for the CVV and any date in the future for the Expiry Date.